grahamito/GPCTweetSearch/README.md

 (No retweet)

 ## Other issues
-Code to prevent simultaneous fetches needs to be debugged Image sizes in tableview display oddly need code to fix size, or change placeholder image
+- Code to prevent simultaneous fetches needs to be debugged
+- Image sizes in tableview display oddly need code to fix size, or change placeholder image

-Check we don’t need a separate managedObjectContext for inserts (app uses  UIManagedDocument for core data)
+-Check we don’t need a separate managedObjectContext for inserts

+(app uses  UIManagedDocument for core data)

-Needs check for memory management
+####Needs check for memory management
-Check for memory leaks
+- Check for memory leaks

-Memory management for blocks needs to be checked
+####Memory management for blocks needs to be checked
-     may need __block and weak self
+-     may need __block and weak self
-      in places where variables are updated within blocks
+-      in places where variables are updated within blocks

 ## Basic algorithm